 As the convenor of this little get together, I slipped in one of my non-fiction titles at the end, The Spiffy Cult because sometimes fact is indeed stranger than fiction**, especially when the two worlds overlap.
 I hope you enjoy these Journeys of the Mind.

-*Twenty-seven, since I recently received a royalty cheque from Korea for my short story, More Than One Life in How Do I Love Thee?
+*Twenty-seven countries, since I recently received a royalty cheque from Korea language rights for my short story, More Than One Life in How Do I Love Thee?
 (Allen & Unwin, 2009)

-** As a direct result of this story, an Australian film producer flew to Tanna and filmed the village, and of course paying them a considerable amount of money, which naturally reinforced the entire problem.
+** As a direct result of this story, an Australian film producer flew to Tanna and filmed the village.
+Paying them a considerable amount of money for the rights to do so reinforced the entire problem.
 Something about art influencing life influencing art comes to mind.